6 Benefits of Napping During the Day

 What if you treated your mind like your phone and recharged yourself for 10-20 minutes a day?
 These napping benefits may surprise you!

 According to Sleep.org, “A 20-minute snooze is ideal to enhance motor skills and attention, while an hour to 90 minutes of napping brings Rapid Eye Movement (REM) sleep, which helps make new connections in the brain and can aid in solving creative problems.”

 This can also mean that taking a nap in between 20 and 90 minutes may actually make you groggy—something called “sleep inertia.”
 After 20 minutes you go into a deeper sleep that is harder to wake from.

-There are six areas where researchers believe naps can help us function more effectively:
+There are six areas where researchers believe naps can help us function more effectively.
+Napping can:

 - Increase alertness

 - Boost mood